Inelastic Coupled-Channel Eikonal Scattering: Inelasticity effects in the KMOC formalism

 Having explored how inelastic effects are incorporated into the final state for particle-particle scattering, we now turn our attention to the case where a classical wave scatters off a massive particle.
 Specifically, we consider an incoming classical wave represented by a coherent state $\ket{\alpha_h}$ approaching a massive particle $p^\mu$ taken to be the heavy particle in the probe limit.
 We represent this by the initial state in the $\rma$-channel: = where $h$ is a helicity index and

-We want to write down an ansatz\"efor the final state, taking into account the scattering of the wave $\ket{\alpha_h}$ and neglecting the recoil of the massive particle.
+We want to write down an ansatz\"e for the final state, taking into account the scattering of the wave $\ket{\alpha_h}$ and neglecting the recoil of the massive particle.
 First, considering the case where there is no absorption (\textit{i.e.} no channel-transitions), we write

 where $\beta$ is the waveshape of the final state.
 Note that this ansatz implies that $\beta(p)$ admits an expansion in powers of $\alpha$:

 where $\beta^{(n)}(k,p)$ denotes the $\mathcal{O}(\alpha^n)$ contribution.
 It is nevertheless possible to determine $\beta(p)$ to all-orders in $\alpha$ by projecting \eqref{eq:WaveParticleAnsatz} into the state $\bra{p'_\rma,k'}$ to get